apiaryio/apiblueprint.org/source/developers.html.md

 title: Developing tools for API Blueprint
 ---

-API Blueprint can be consumed via an API Blueprint parser which outputs an [API Description](https://github.com/refractproject/refract-spec/blob/master/namespaces/api-description-namespace.md) which can be processed.
+API Blueprint can be consumed via an API Blueprint parser which outputs [API Elements](http://api-elements.readthedocs.org/) which can be processed.

 - [Command line tool](#using-the-command-line-tool)
 - [Parsing service](#using-the-api-blueprint-parsing-service)